WY-Dev0/Digit-Classifier-Based-on-KDE/README.md

-# Image-Recognition-by-Metalog
+# Image-Recognition-By-Different-Statistical-Methods
-Using metalog statistic method to do image recognition
+Using different statistic methods to do image recognition